 If you suspect your dog has a cold, the first thing you should do is call your veterinarian.
-While a mild cold is probably not a cause for concern, it is very important that you rule out any other causes of your dog’s symptoms.
+While a mild cold is probably not a cause for concern, it is very important to rule out any other causes of your dog’s symptoms.

-Your veterinarian will perform a physical exam of your dog to listen to his heart and lungs and may suggest running a series of diagnostic tests to make sure your dog does not have a more serious condition.
-Radiographs, fecal analysis, and blood work can help isolate the cause of your dog’s cold symptoms and lead to the best treatment plan for your dog.
+Your veterinarian will perform a physical exam of your dog to listen to their heart and lungs and may suggest running a series of diagnostic tests to make sure your dog does not have a more serious condition.
+Radiographs, fecal analysis, and bloodwork can help isolate the cause of your dog’s cold symptoms and lead to the best treatment plan.

 Treatment for your dog’s cold will depend on the underlying cause.
-While mild colds typically resolve on their own, if your dog’s cold turns out to be an infection such as kennel cough, for example, your veterinarian will recommend a treatment protocol that could include include rest, antibiotics for secondary infections, cough suppressants, and fluids, especially if your dog is a puppy or immune-compromised.
+Mild colds typically resolve on their own.
+But if your dog’s cold turns out to be an infection such as kennel cough, for example, your veterinarian will recommend a treatment protocol that could include rest, antibiotics for secondary infections, cough suppressants, and fluids, especially if your dog is a puppy or immuno-compromised.

 Can Dogs Get Colds from Humans?

-The chances of dogs contracting a cold from humans is extremely low.
-The viruses that cause cold-like symptoms in humans and in dogs rarely jump from one species to the other, so you can rest easy about giving your dog your case of the sniffles.
+The chances of dogs contracting a cold from humans are extremely low.
+The viruses that cause cold-like symptoms in humans and dogs rarely jump from one species to the other, so you can rest easy about giving your dog your case of the sniffles.

-Likewise, you probably won’t catch a cold from your dog, but other dogs in the household or neighborhood could be at risk of contracting whatever virus is causing your dog’s cold, so play it safe and keep your dog away from other dogs until he is feeling better.
+Likewise, you probably won’t catch a cold from your dog.
+But other dogs in the household or neighborhood could be at risk of contracting whatever virus is causing your dog’s cold.
+So play it safe and keep your dog away from other dogs until they are feeling better.

 Can You Prevent Your Dog from Getting a Cold?

 Sadly, there is no vaccine for the common dog cold, just like there is no vaccine for human colds, thanks to the sheer number of viruses that can cause cold symptoms.